 IngredientsWhat you will need:

 IngredientsWhat you will need (for two people): Potato gnocchi – 59p 4 rashers of bacon – £1

-Small head of broccoli
+Small head of broccoli – 35p

 It’s the end of term and funds are running low.
 Gone are the days of spontaneous eating out and in are the days of making whatever is edible from the darkest corners of the cupboard.